Cyberspline/BoomBox_BoomMapper/README.md

 ## Changes from ChroMapper
 - Entire program has been converted to use the BoomBox pack/map format.
-- All content related to Beat Saber (including code, assets, and ChroMapper features) have been/will be completely removed.
+- All content related to Beat Saber (including code, assets, and ChroMapper features) have been completely removed.
-- Switch to Newtonsoft.JSON as the primary JSON library over SimpleJSON (for performance and ease of use).
+- Switch to Newtonsoft.JSON as the primary JSON library over SimpleJSON.

 # Releases
 BoomMapper is currently in development, so no releases are available right now.
 Check back later for official releases.